rabit25/jsfiddle-docs-alpha/docs/basic/faq.rst

 the web console in your browser).
 We do host some of the libraries, please upload them to your site before using.

+Be aware that scripts may not function properly when loaded in a browser from a local machine as file:// (drag and drop from outside to inside browser for example)

 How can I name a fiddle?
 ########################

-One can add the title to the fiddle in the :ref:`fiddle_settings-info`, but the hashtag in URL is always generated automatically.
+You can name a fiddle by filling in the title in the :ref:`fiddle_settings-info` section of Fiddle Settings (Sidebar), but the URL / hashtag will remain the same.

 What about a node/PHP/Python/ASP fiddle?
 ########################################